e-puck2/Create_Eclipse_e-puck2/Windows_32bits/ReadMe.txt

-﻿This folder contains all the modifications to make to an Eclipse installation to prepare it for e-puck 2 programming.
+﻿This folder contains all the modifications to prepare an Eclipse installation for e-puck 2 programming.
 It contains everything except Eclipse installation and arm-none-eabi toolchain.

--Installation Stuff folder contains all the stuff to copy into a new Eclipse_Mobots folder
+-"Installation Stuff" folder contains all the stuff to copy into a new Eclipse_Mobots folder

--Workspace.zip contains the workspace for Eclipse -Create Eclipse_Mobots.bat is a script which automates the steps to create Eclipse_Mobots
+-"Workspace.zip" contains the preconfigured workspace for Eclipse -"Create Eclipse_Mobots.bat" is a script which automates the steps to create Eclipse_Mobots

 The executable "Eclipse_Mobots.exe" is made trough a Code::Blocks project named « Launcher »